corticalstack/corticalstack.github.io/_posts/2020-04-13-inspyred-python-package.md

 cover-img: /assets/img/forest_path.jpg
 tags: [optimization, metaheuristics, algorithm]
 ---
-In developing the [Heuristic Optimisation Platform][hopgit] (paper [here][hoppaper])I hand-coded various metaheuristics (algorithms) including
-Particle Swarm Optimisation and Genetic Evolution.
+In developing the [Heuristic Optimisation Platform][hopgit] (paper [here][hoppaper]), I hand-coded various metaheuristics (algorithms) including Particle Swarm Optimisation and Genetic Evolution.
 These can get quite involved, but of course a lot can be learned from such deep dive.
 HOP also has a hyper-heuristic feature, which can be thought of as a metaheuristic to select other algorithms from a low-level metaheuristic pool.
-I wanted a way to rapidly expand the catalogue of metaheuristics available to the hyper feature, and the [Inspyred][inspyred] python package gives me just that capability.
+I wanted a way of rapidly expanding the catalogue of metaheuristics available to the hyperfeature, and the [Inspyred][inspyred] python package gives me just that capability.

+Consider the following stand-alone [Inspyred example][inspyredes] implementing an Evolutionary Strategy (ES) algorithm.
 ````python
 from random import Random
 from time import time